Executive Summary

 6. Make Recommendations

-Reports that require decisions should include recommendations.
-"We recommend the board approve..." is more useful than "The board may wish to consider..."
+Reports that require decisions should include explicit recommendations.
+Phrasing such as "We recommend the board approve..." is far more useful than "The board may wish to consider..."
+The former invites action; the latter invites deferral.
+Specific recommendations demonstrate management confidence and give directors a clear path to exercising their oversight role.

 7. Anticipate Questions